Nasdaq is trading at 14,673, down by 0.71% as session closes

-Nasdaq's graph levels to watch: Nasdaq nearest support level is at 13,032.
-In terms of trend indicators, we can see that the MACD line is above the MACD signal line significantly, meaning medium-term trend might turn negative.
-Asset volatility analysis shows that the upper Bollinger band at 14,262, indicating a further downward move might be next.
-In contrast although down today, it's worth noting that in earlier trading the Nasdaq peaked above the 14,100, usually an indication that a positive move is maybe ahead.
+Important graph levels to look out for: the Nasdaq nearest support level is at 14,275.
+In terms of trend indicators, we can see that although down today, it's worth noting that in earlier trading the Nasdaq peaked above the 14,640, usually an indication that a positive move is maybe ahead.
+The MACD line is below the MACD signal line significantly, meaning medium-term trend might turn positive.
+However the upper Bollinger band at 14,900, indicating a further downward move might be next.

 Overall, looking at the technical analysis landscape – although indicators are mixed and some are pointing in different directions it seems Nasdaq might reverse course and start pointing upward in the short term.